Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Non-Parametric and Regularized Dynamical Wasserstein Barycenters

 Using this discrete quantile parameterization for the pure state distributions allows us to pose an approximation to the variational objective function in Eq.~\eqref{eq:Loss} for the DWB model as a constrained nonlinear least squares problem.
 Let $\Qmb=[\qmb_1, ..., \qmb_K] \in \realR^{n \times K}$ denote the matrix whose columns correspond to the $n$-DQV of each of the pure states, $\Ymb = [ \ymb'_1, ..., \ymb'_\T] \in \realR^{n \times \T}$ the matrix whose columns correspond the sorted sample windows from the observed time series and $\Xmb = [\xmb_1, ..., \xmb_\T] \in \realR^{K \times \T}$ the matrix whose columns correspond to the latent state vectors across time.
 Pulling together the regularizers discussed in Sec.~\ref{sec:Regularization}, we pose the following constrained optimization problem,

 subject to:

+As detailed in Alg.~\ref{alg:1dDWB}, we minimize Eq.~\eqref{eq:LossFuncCVX} using a block coordinate descent approach with two blocks, alternating between optimizing for $\Qmb$ and $\Xmb$ while holding the other fixed.
+For both constrained optimization problems, we utilize the \textit{sequential least squares programming} (SLSQP) optimizer \cite{kraft_software_1988} with python's \texttt{scipy} library \cite{virtanen_scipy_2020}.

-The learned parameters of $\hat{\Qmb}$ and $\hat{\Xmb}$ both have convex constraints given by Eqs.~\eqref{eq:ConstraintQ1}-\eqref{eq:ConstraintX2}.
+The learned parameters of $\hat{\Qmb}$ and $\hat{\Xmb}$ both have closed, non-empty, and convex constraints given by Eqs.~\eqref{eq:ConstraintQ1}-\eqref{eq:ConstraintX2}.
 The $n$-DQV, and thus the columns of $\Qmb$ must be sorted in ascending order (Eq.~\eqref{eq:ConstraintQ1}).
-Similarly, the barycentric weights, and thus the columns of $\Xmb$, are constrained to the set of positive matrices with rows that sum to one (Eqs.~\eqref{eq:ConstraintX1}, \eqref{eq:ConstraintX2}).
+The barycentric weights, and thus the columns of $\Xmb$, are constrained to the set of positive matrices with rows that sum to one (Eqs.~\eqref{eq:ConstraintX1}, \eqref{eq:ConstraintX2}).
+Thus, by \cite{grippo_convergence_2000}, every limit point of an alternating block coordinate descent approach with two blocks is guaranteed to be a critical point.
+We show empirical convergence of this algorithm to a limit point in Fig.~\ref{fig:Convergence}

-As detailed in Alg.~\ref{alg:1dDWB}, we minimize Eq.~\eqref{eq:LossFuncCVX} using a coordinate descent approach, alternating between optimizing for $\Qmb$ and $\Xmb$ while holding the other fixed.
-For both constrained optimization problems, we utilize the \textit{sequential least squares programming} (SLSQP) optimizer \cite{kraft_software_1988} with python's \texttt{scipy} library \cite{virtanen_scipy_2020}.

-Regarding initialization of the parameters $\hat{\Qmb}$ and $\hat{\Xmb}$, we initialize the pure state distributions based on clustering the observation sample windows.
-Starting in line \ref{alg:line:cluster} in Alg.~\ref{alg:1dDWB}, we compute the similarity graph using the exponential of the negative square Wasserstein distance between the distributions estimated from any two sample windows and use spectral clustering from python's \texttt{sklearn} \cite{buitinck_api_2013} to learn $K$ clusters.
+Regarding the initialization of the parameters $\hat{\Qmb}$ and $\hat{\Xmb}$, we initialize the pure state distributions based on clustering the observation sample windows.
+Starting in line \ref{alg:line:cluster} in Alg.~\ref{alg:1dDWB}, we compute the similarity graph using the exponential of the negative square Wasserstein distance between the distributions estimated from any two sample windows and use spectral clustering from Python's \texttt{sklearn} \cite{buitinck_api_2013} to learn $K$ clusters.
 Denoting $\mathcal{C}_k$ as the index set of sample windows that belong to cluster $k$, in line \ref{alg:line:init} we initialize the $n$-DQV of each pure state to be, $\qmb_k = \frac{1}{\abs{\mathcal{C}_k}} \sum_{i \in \mathcal{C}_k} \ymb'_{i}$.
-We initialize the latent state $\hat{\Xmb}[t,k]=\frac{1}{K} \forall i=1,\dots,\T, \, k=1,\dots,K$, to be at the centroid of the simplex for all points in time.\footnote{Code repository: \url{https://github.com/kevin-c-cheng/DWB_Nonparametric}}
+We initialize the latent state $\hat{\Xmb}[t,k]=\frac{1}{K} \forall i=1,\dots,\T, \, k=1,\dots,K$, to be at the centroid of the simplex for all points in time.